How to Ace a Job Interview

 - What are your greatest accomplishments?
 This is a good question to use brief stories to provide answers.
 Do not just run off a list of your accomplishments.
 Talk about how you saved a prior employer money by coming up with a better way of doing things, or how you rose to a challenge and used a creative way to meet a deadline, or how you improved a relationship with an important customer.

-Be Prepared To Ask Questions During The Interview
+3. Ask Questions During the Interview

 Asking questions during an interview is a great way to impress an interviewer.
 It indicates that you are really interested in the job and want to know more information about the job and company you will be working for.
 As someone who has been on the interviewer side of the table, I can say from personal experience that when a person being interviewed does not ask any questions, even when prompted whether they have any questions, the job candidate is quickly relegated to the bottom of the pile of those under consideration.
 A lack of questions indicates a lack of real interest in the position and a lack of personal insight.
 Asking questions will not only impress the person interviewing you, but it can also provide you with important information regarding the position that will help you when you need to follow up on the interview or make a decision whether to accept a job offer.
 It also can help you to connect with the interviewer and instill confidence in them that you are the right person to hire.